jesskw1/CNN/README.md

 # CNN
-This code uses Python (version 3.5) and the Pytorch library.
+This code uses Python (1.10.0+cu111) and the Pytorch library.
 It is a CNN classifier for Delphinium plants using the pretrained model Densenet.
 Data augmentation methods were implemented to improve the results.
-A T-SNE graph was also used to help visualise the data patterns.
+A T-SNE graph was also used to help visualise data patterns.